skazhy/advent/doc/PUZZLES.md

 - [2016 puzzles](#2016)
 - [2015 puzzles](#2015)

-Total completion rate in past years: 60% (209 / 350 stars)
+Total completion rate in past years: 60% (209 / 350 stars).
+Solutions marked as _slow_ complete both parts in more than 5 seconds.

 ## 2023